 List of Pin-Up Artist

-This is a list of information on a few classic pin-up artist.
+This is a list of biography information on a few classic artist.

 We would like to know the year of birth and death on some of these artist.